AdobeDocs/experience-cloud.en/help/website-implementation/id-service.md

    ![Save the data element](images/idservice-authenticationStateFinalSave.png)

-By knowing the authentication state of the user, you know when a customer id should exist on the page to send to the ID Service.
+By knowing the authentication state of the user, you know when a customer id should exist on the page to send to the Identity Service.
 The next step is to create a data element for the customer id itself.
 On the We.Retail demo site, you will use the hashed version of the visitor's email address.

 **To add the data element for the hashed email**